averyfollett/live-weather/README.md

 This will be important for you to swap out my location and API key for yours

-To change the background images, just edit the URLs in the background.js file
+To change the background images, just edit the URLs in the background.js file The 1.1.0 version uses a live YouTube video as one of the backgrounds.
+This can be changed in index.html